jayu1023/File_Fetcher_in_flutter/README.md

-# whatsappstatusdownloader

-A new Flutter project.
+# File Fetcher Example in Flutter

+A new Flutter project wiht example of fetching file from device using flutter without any use of package .

 ## Getting Started

-This project is a starting point for a Flutter application.
+Just frok this repo and see how works file fetching in flutter

+Resources:-
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)